yvettecook/SwiftTutorialForMA/README.md

     ![cell_identifier](screenshots/cell_identifier.png)

-    In the next tab on the right-hand drawer, find the `Class` field.
+    In the previous tab (on the left) on the right-hand drawer, find the `Class` field.
 We want this cell to be of the new class we created, so go ahead and select (or type) `ToDoTableViewCell` into the field.
 In the `Module` field below, make sure your project name is selected

     ![cell_class](screenshots/cell_class.png)